Building An Astro Imaging Quality Meter

 The Hardware

-The instrument is built around a Raspberry Pi Zero W running a Python script that reads the TSL2591 light sensor, a BME280 environmental sensor for temperature, humidity, and barometric pressure, and drives an Adafruit OLED Bonnet with physical buttons for field control.
-The optical tube — designed in Onshape and 3D-printed in PLA — restricts the sensor's acceptance angle to 20 degrees, matching the SQM-L's field of view through geometry rather than optics.
+The instrument is built around a Raspberry Pi Zero W running a Python script that reads the TSL2591 light sensor, a BME280 environmental sensor for temperature, humidity, and dew point, and drives an Adafruit OLED Bonnet with physical buttons for field control.
+The optical tube — designed in Onshape and 3D-printed in black PLA — restricts the sensor's acceptance angle to approximately 20 degrees, matching the SQM-L's field of view through geometry rather than optics.
+An SVBony focal reducer sitting atop the tube earns its modest price tag three times over: it threads the UV/IR cut filter at its base, its barrel passes through the enclosure lid as a weatherproof fitting, and its convex lens seals the aperture against the elements.

-Calibration was performed in a dark room using progressive amounts of controlled light to simulate conditions from Bortle 1 through Bortle 9, with the SQM-L providing the reference measurement at each point.
+Calibration was performed using a controlled indoor light environment to simulate conditions from Bortle 1 through Bortle 9, with the SQM-L providing the reference measurement at each point.
 The resulting quadratic curve maps raw lux to magnitudes per arc-second squared.
-A field-adjustable offset parameter fine-tunes the intercept under real sky — currently converging around −0.90 after multiple sessions.
+A field-adjustable offset parameter fine-tunes the intercept under real sky — currently −0.90 for Unit 1 and −0.95 for Unit 2.

 The Display

-The OLED screen shows everything you need in the field without a laptop: Bortle class, AIQ score, magnitudes per arc-second squared, temperature, humidity, barometric pressure, dewpoint spread with a dew risk indicator, and the current seeing and transparency settings.
-It is a complete imaging conditions dashboard in your hand.
+The OLED screen shows everything you need in the field without a laptop: Bortle class and description, AIQ score, sky brightness in magnitudes per arc-second squared, sky condition (Clear, Hazy, Cloudy, Overcast, Fog), temperature, humidity, dew point with a dew risk indicator, seeing and transparency settings, calibration offset, timestamp, and unit identifier.
+Updated every 10 seconds so you always know exactly where you are in the measurement cycle.
 The display also confirmed what I suspected but had never measured: I am, conclusively, in Bortle 9.

 Complete parts list and sourcing.
-Wiring diagram and GPIO pinout.
-3D-printed optical tube design with CAD files.
-Raspberry Pi setup and full Python source code.
-The calibration methodology — including the bathroom-based technique for simulating Bortle 1 through 9 without leaving your house.
+The 3D-printed optical tube design — Onshape model and STL file included.
+Full Python firmware source.
+The calibration methodology including the Bathroom Bortle Scale technique for simulating Bortle 1 through 9 without leaving your house.
 Quadratic curve fitting.
 AIQ scoring formula derivation and weight rationale.
-Field validation data.
+Field validation data from two independently built units confirmed tracking within 0.1 mag/arcsec² across seven simultaneous altitude measurements.
 Display layout walkthrough.
 Offset calibration procedure.
-Environmental sensor integration.
-And a section on what comes next: reproducibility testing, remote solar-powered station configuration, and phone-based monitoring.
+Southern sky gradient survey showing a 0.75 mag brightness gradient from zenith to 30° altitude.
+Light cone comparison of the AIQ vs. SQM-L geometry.
+And a section on what comes next: Phase 2 weatherproofing, BNO055 tilt correction, remote solar-powered station, and community opportunities.

 Clear skies / Pete // bortle9astro.com